Pako2/esp-rcm/README.md

 Room Climate Monitor system using a cheap sensor HTU21D, SI7021 or AM2320 and Espressif's ESP8266 Microcontroller.

 ## Preface
-This project is based on a similar [esp-rfid](https://github.com/esprfid/esp-rfid) project by Ömer Siar Baysal.
+This project is based on a similar [esp-rfid](https://github.com/esprfid/esp-rfid) project by Ömer Şiar Baysal.
 I have used many done code and also design of html pages because it is very good.
 It saved me a lot of work.

 ## Features
 ### For Users